Neurotechnology, Where Brain Meets Machine

 The brain is arguably the most complex structure in the universe.
 Centuries have passed and we are still scratching at the surface.
 When this structure malfunctions, at the level of neurons, or circuits or whole brain regions, something we call disease, we often turn to technology to restore some level of function.
 The focus of this course is to introduce students to that process, from identifying a problem to reasoning a solution.

 This course will provide an overview on neuroscience and neurotechnology and help students develop reasoning skills that can augment their foundation for further study in any field that is founded on the scientific method.
 Topics that will be covered include neuroimaging, cranial surface measurement, non-invasive brain stimulation, brain implants and virus- and cell-based therapies.
 Each topic will be introduced as a disease case presentation, and classroom discussions will follow to generate ideas on potential solutions.
 These ideas will then be compared to current research in the respective fields.
-Where opportunities are available, students can visit the laboratories of researchers at Brown working on these same problems.

 Finally, to further advance discussion, we will always consider current and potential neurotechnology through the lens of ethics.
 Students will debate the difference between restoring human function and enhancing human ability beyond the norm.
 By the end of the course, students will have developed their own way of thinking about science and technology.